 The promptness and persistence with which the Keynesian theory has been subjected to the testings of experience are not yet typical of economic inquiry generally.
 But the trend is definitely in the direction of an economics in which quantitative records and empirical tests play a significant part.
 Recognizing this need of modern times, the National Bureau has steadily sought to develop and clarify the economic facts that surround major social problems.
-Our very first investigation produced approximate measures of the size and distribution of the national income-a subject obviously of critical importance, yet one that at the time was still being handled on the basis of opinion and guesswork.
+Our very first investigation produced approximate measures of the size and distribution of the national income - a subject obviously of critical importance, yet one that at the time was still being handled on the basis of opinion and guesswork.
 Even while this study was in progress, Wesley Mitchell called the Board's attention to the need for investigating quantitatively the subject of savings versus current consumption.
 After several tentative efforts in this direction during the twenties, a fairly comprehensive investigation was started in January 1933, under Simon Kuznets' direction.
-Within a year or two his researches yielded annual estimates of the flow of services and commodities to consumers, beside estimates of investment, back to 1919.
-Later Harold Barger converted the annual figures into quarterly form; Shaw and Kuznets carried the statistical record back to around 1870; Duncan Holthausen, collaborating with Rolf Nugent and Malcolm Merriam, prepared monthly estimates of consumer instalment credit; and David Wickens improved existing measures of the aggregate cost of new dwellings-a consumer good that statisticians usually prefer to treat as part of investment.
-More recently, in connection with a comprehensive accounting of the flow of money through the economy.
-Morris Copeland has developed annual estimates of money flows and year-end estimates of cash and related assets for households.
-Each of these statistical efforts8 has met a widely felt need.
-Each has been taken over, extended, and improved by one or another agency of the federal government.
-Governmental agencies in turn have initiated many new statistical enterprises in this general area, one of the most interesting being the annual survey of consumer finances conducted jointly by the Federal Reserve Board and the Survey Research Center at Michigan.
+Within a year or two his researches yielded annual estimates of the flow of services and commodities to consumers, besides estimates of investment, back to 1919.
+Later Harold Barger converted the annual figures into quarterly form; Shaw and Kuznets carried the statistical record back to around 1870; Duncan Holthausen, collaborating with Rolf Nugent and Malcolm Merriam, prepared monthly estimates of consumer instalment credit; and David Wickens improved existing measures of the aggregate cost of new dwellings - a consumer good that statisticians usually prefer to treat as part of investment.
+More recently, in connection with a comprehensive accounting of the flow of money through the economy,

-7 See Henry Schultz, The Theory and Measurement of Demand (University of Chicago Press, 1938), pp. 63-65.
+7 See Henry Schultz, The Theory and Measurement of Demand (University of Chicago Press, 1938), pp. 63-5.